It’s the job of a CFO to be a strategic partner to the CEO, providing insight and analysis that helps your business succeed.

 Tax and compliance management has always been a key focus for the CFO.
 Non-compliance can result in severe consequences, such as hefty penalties, reputational damage, and financial loss.

-However, by actively focusing on tax and compliance management, you can prevent negative consequences and improve your financial well-being.
+However, by actively focusing on tax and compliance management, you can prevent negative consequences and improve your company’s financial wellbeing.

 Consider tax and compliance as an opportunity rather than a burden.
 You’ll be able to maintain integrity, safeguard your interests, and establish a strong basis for long-term success.

-Amy says: “CFOs have always had tax and compliance as key focus areas.
+Amy Spurling says: “CFOs have always had tax and compliance as key focus areas.

 “The evolution in recent years is to move beyond that compliance focus to balance risk management with business growth objectives.”